 |7-9 June or 7-10 June if virtual event||Symposium|

-This is the announcement and call for presentations for the International Symposium on PSA for Reactors of Singular Designs being organised under the auspices of the OECD Nuclear Energy Agency (NEA) Committee on the Safety of Nuclear Installation (CSNI) Working Group on Risk Assessment (WGRISK) in collaboration with International Atomic Energy Agency (IAEA), Division of Nuclear Installation Safety (NSNI), Safety Assessment Section (SAS).
-The Symposium will be hosted by the Office for Nuclear Regulation (ONR) in Liverpool, United Kingdom on 23-25 February, 2022.
-Please note that due to Covid-19 this event is postponed.
-We will inform you of the new date shortly.
+This is the announcement and call for presentations for an International Symposium on PSA for Reactors of Singular Designs organised under the auspices of the OECD Nuclear Energy Agency (NEA) Committee on the Safety of Nuclear Installations (CSNI) Working Group on Risk Assessment (WGRISK) in collaboration with the International Atomic Energy Agency (IAEA), Division of Nuclear Installation Safety (NSNI), Safety Assessment Section (SAS).
+The Symposium will be hosted by the Office for Nuclear Regulation (ONR) in Liverpool, United Kingdom from 7th to 9th June, 2022.

 Working under the mandate of the CSNI, the main mission of the WGRISK is to advance the understanding and utilisation of probabilistic safety assessment (PSA) in ensuring the continued safety of nuclear installations in OECD member countries.

 IAEA Safety Assessment Section develops and maintains a broad range of Safety Standards related to the design safety and the safety assessment, in particular related to probabilistic safety assessment.
 Currently the IAEA is developing several technical publications related to Small Modular Reactors (including the topic of PSA).

 The use of PSA in the assessment of risk and the improvement of safety for nuclear power plants follows clear international methodologies and has provided significant benefits in the past decades.
 However, there are significant challenges in conducting PSA for reactors of singular designs.
 This activity aims to provide a forum for sharing knowledge and experience related to the challenges of conduction PSA for such unique reactors.